 Evolutionary approaches to psychology hold the promise of revolutionizing the field and unifying it with the biological sciences.
-But among both academics and the general public, a few key misconceptions impede its application to psychology and behavior.
+But among both academics and the general public, a few key misconceptions impede their application to psychology and behavior.
 This essay tackles the most pervasive of these.

 Misconception 1: Evolution and Learning Are Conflicting Explanations for Behavior